 No bandoras have survived, but its architecture is clear from iconography and from the related surviving orpharions (discussed below).
 It had pairs of wire strings, iron for the higher pitches, brass for the lower, with hitch-pins on the bridge to secure them; fixed frets of ebony and metal; an undulating scalloped body; a decorative rose (standard for instruments of the time); and a decorative carving on the tip of the pegbox.
 As we see on the right, the bandora originally had 6 courses, with the frets, bridge and nut parallel, as one would expect on any fretted instrument.
 However, despite the straight-fretted 6 course image on Barley’s cover, by the time he published his bandora book in 1596, this instrument had been succeeded by a new model: some of Barley’s music requires 7 courses, and with the 7th course came fanned frets.

-To achieve the highest and lowest pitches, with the addition of the deepest 7th course came the slanting of the bridge (glued to the soundboard to hold the strings) and nut (holding the strings on the far end of the fretboard) in opposite directions, meaning that frets had to be gradually fanned along the neck to maintain correct tuning.
+With the addition of the deepest 7th course, to achieve the highest and lowest pitches the bridge (glued to the soundboard to hold the strings) and nut (holding the strings on the far end of the fretboard) were slanted in opposite directions, meaning that frets had to be gradually fanned along the neck to maintain correct tuning.
 A letter from Francis Derrick to Henry Wickam in c.
 1594 signals the change, sending a request “by Throk … to buy him a bandora or orpheryo[n] of the new fashion, which hath the bridge and the stops [frets] slope … and also procure some principal lessons for the bandora of H[o]lborne’s making”.
 This is Anthony Holborne, instrument maker and composer for the bandora, cittern and lute, whose compositions are played in the video above, and whose bandora in Throk’s ownership was presumably of the old fashion, 6 course and straight frets.

 The bandora’s cousin, the orpharion